 Graduation: Candidates eligible for graduation with a Master of Science in Nursing degree are required to 1) Complete the required semester hours for the MSN track they are enrolled in with a GPA of 3.0 or higher and 2) complete all general requirements for graduation as outlined in the Catalog.

-The MSN program holds “New Applicant” status with the Commission on Collegiate Nursing Education (CCNE).
+The MSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).

 655 K Street NW

 Master of Science in Kinesiology: Specialization in Sport Management

 The Master of Science in Kinesiology: Specialization in Sport Management prepares students for an advanced career in the business of sport.
 The MS in Sport Management allows students to hone their skills in the classroom with advanced courses in such areas as sport marketing, sport finance, and sport facility and event management.
 Furthermore, graduates from this program will further their knowledge with opportunities in internships and research.